kotetsuy/TouchGFXDemo/README.md

 - SPILCDTest
 - SPILCDTestFPS
 - SPILCDTestXY
+- SPILCDTestFPS412

 For SPI TC is as;
 - TouchTest
 - TouchTestHW
+- TouchTestHW412

+For Combination test is as;
+- DrawingTest

 # Trying
 I'm developing as;